Orchestration for Domain-specific Edge-Cloud Language Models: System Design

 1) Given a domain-specific dataset $D$ of representative queries, we must efficiently explore the performance characteristics of different paths within a given budget $B$.

 2) For a new, previously unseen query $q_{new}$, we need to select a path that satisfies SLO constraints while maximizing accuracy in real time:

-\modified{A critical insight is that the effectiveness of resolution paths varies significantly across domains (see Figure \ref{fig:path_analysis}).
+A key insight is that the effectiveness of resolution paths varies significantly across domains (see Figure \ref{fig:path_analysis}).
 The same path yields different latency-cost-accuracy tradeoffs for smart homes versus automotive assistants.
 Moreover, even within a single domain, optimal paths vary significantly by query characteristics.
 While simple heuristics—such as routing complex queries to cloud models or always using maximum context retrieval—can achieve reasonable accuracy, they could incur much higher costs and are unsuitable for scenarios with strict latency requirements.
-Finally, the optimization challenge is compounded by component interdependencies where model performance depends critically on query preprocessing and retrieved context.}
+Finally, the optimization challenge is compounded by component interdependencies where model performance depends critically on query preprocessing and retrieved context.

-To address these challenges, we present ECO-LLM (Figure \ref{fig:overview}), which comprises of two components: \emulator that systematically explores and characterizes resolution paths offline, and \runtime that leverages emulator outputs to make efficient path selections for new queries while maintaining performance guarantees.

 The \emulator addresses the challenge of efficiently exploring the exponential space of query resolution paths to identify optimal configurations for domain-specific queries.
-Instead of implementing the components themselves, \emulator provides a systematic framework for testing and evaluating different combinations of implementations and configurations.
+Instead of implementing the components themselves, \emulator provides a framework for systematically evaluating different combinations of configurations.